-complete the Donor to Political Party and Political Campaigner Disclosure Return - Individuals/Organisations as fully as possible

-- complete the Notice of Incomplete Return - lodge the Notice of Incomplete Return and the incomplete Donor to Political Party and Political Campaigner Disclosure Return - Individuals/Organisations with the AEC at the same time.
+- complete the Annual Donor Disclosure Return Individuals/Organisations as fully as possible - complete the Notice of Incomplete Return - lodge the Notice of Incomplete Return and the incomplete Annual Donor Disclosure Return with the AEC at the same time.

-Note: lodgement of a Notice of Incomplete Return does not relieve the person of the responsibility of making reasonable efforts to obtain the information required to complete the return.
+Note: Lodgement of a Notice of Incomplete Return does not relieve the person of the responsibility of making reasonable efforts to obtain the information required to complete the return.
 The AEC may assess whether the lodgement of a Notice of Incomplete Return was used by the person to avoid their responsibilities under the Electoral Act.